 A couple years ago, my wife came home with a smile and said, “Hey, I signed up for a Nordstrom card and got 20% off at the register!
 She was thinking that it was always good to get a card to save money.
 Her total purchase was about $100.
 We saved $20.
 At the time, she was under 5/24 (Chase’s rule), and we needed to be strategic about our next cards.

 Instead of getting a great travel rewards card with a $500+ bonus and ongoing benefits, we used a card signup to get $20.
-I see this happen all the time with store cards or online pop up ads that attract people to sign up for one xtra $20-30.
-If you already have great credit and you’re not going to benefit $500 or more from signing up, this is a bad idea and a wasted credit inquiry.
+I see this happen all the time with store cards or online pop up ads that attract people to sign up for extra $20-30.
+If you already have great credit, you need to be getting at least $400 from a signup bonus when opening a new account.

 #8 Redeem Miles for Stuff in a Catalog